grau-maus/express-react-starter-flyio/README.md

 ## Deploy to Fly.io

-1. Before you deploy, don't forget to navigate into your `frontend` directory and run the following command in order to create a production build for deployment.
+1. Before you deploy, don't forget to navigate into your `frontend` directory and run the following command in order to create a production build for deployment:

    ```bash
    npm run build